 The picture reported below shows the network architecture of this 5G-CONNI project in Taiwan side.
-To fulfill the requirements of the use cases which was described by consortium in D1.1, some KPIs need to be considered in the RAN side and E2E system.
+To fulfill the requirements of the use cases, which were described by the consortium in D1.1, some KPIs need to be considered in the RAN side and E2E system.
 In this chapter, KPIs in RAN will be addressed.

-Figure 31: Network Architecture in Taiwan side.
+Figure 34: Network Architecture in Taiwan side.